 Keeping our homes warm and cosy with a log fire is just as relevant today as it was hundreds of years ago, although the conditions now are slightly different.
 As well as spreading a cosy feel throughout the home, a fireplace or wood burning stove provides an efficient and affordable source of heat.
 We all know how enjoyable it is to sit and feel the heat from a wood burning stove.
 But did you know there are even more benefits to be gained?

-Simple ways to save electricity and firewood
+Simple ways to save heating costs and firewood

 The simplest way to cut heating costs is to use modern wood-burning technology.
 If your stove or fireplace is old, it won’t be very fuel-efficient.
 You’ll be using more logs to keep it stoked up and lots of particles will be escaping through the chimney.